nvms/prsm/packages/mesh/README.md

 ## Presence

 Mesh provides a built-in presence system that tracks which connections are present in specific rooms and notifies clients when connections join or leave.
-This is ideal for building features like "who's online" indicators, typing indicators, or any real-time awareness of other users.
+This is ideal for building features like "who's online" indicators, or any real-time awareness of other users.

 > [!NOTE]
 > Presence only tracks *connection IDs*, not metadata.
 You must join them explicitly if you want to show e.g. usernames, avatars, emails, etc.